Azure-Samples/azure-opensource-labs/1-windows-oss-terminal-wsl/README.md

 ## TMUX
 > Is this the Windows Terminal or Ubuntu?

-To have multiple panes within our shell use Tmux.
+To have multiple panes within our Ubuntu 18 shell we can use Tmux.
 Here's how:
-1. Run `sudo apt install tmux -y` (password: oscon)
+1. From the Ubuntu 18 shell run `sudo apt install tmux -y` (password: oscon)
 2. Open a new tmux session by typing `tmux` and pressing enter
 3. Add panes using the following:
     - Press **CTRL+B** and then **"** to split the screen vertically